jamiephan/HeroesOfTheStorm_TryMode2.0/docs/install.md

 ![Name Response](https://i.imgur.com/TjWJmdd.png)

-If you see something like this, maybe the game just updated with broken compatibility, please wait for update or create an issue.
+If you see something like this, the game may have updated with a breaking change.
+Please wait for an update or create an issue.

 ![Map script error](https://i.imgur.com/cjXbq07.jpg)